WieFel/open_with_app/README.md

 # open_with_app

-A plugin for opening specific file types with your app
+A Flutter plugin that enables your app to handle "Open With" intents from the system file manager or other apps.
+It supports custom file extensions and allows you to read the content of the file that opened your app.

 ## Usage